Kerala Teaching Volunteers

-Your accommodation will be within one of a number of local guesthouses with other volunteers from our projects in Kerala, close to the centre of town.
-The guesthouse can accommodate between 30-40 volunteers and you'll be sharing a dorm-style room with 4-6 others, each room has a fan.
-The accommodation is very basic, but clean and comfortable (and comes with Wifi access).
+Your accommodation will be within a shared volunteer villa and you will be staying with other volunteers close to the centre of Fort Kochin.
+The volunteer villa can accommodate between 30-40 volunteers and you'll be staying in a dorm-style room with 4-6 others, each room has a fan.
+The accommodation is very basic, but clean and comfortable.
 You'll have shared use of shower facilities (these are cold-water only, which is perfect for the hot climate) and communal areas, including kitchen and seating area.
 Bed linen is provided, so you won't need to provide your own, but you will need to bring your own towel.
 Wifi is available at the volunteer accommodation, but please do not expect the speed to be as quick as you are used to back at home.

 Please note that there is an 11pm curfew at the volunteer house, so please ensure you respect this.
 There are no washers/dryers at the accommodation but there is a laundry service at an small additional cost.
 You can also hand wash your clothes and hang them up to dry outside on the terrace.
 When you arrive at the accommodation you will need to pay a small deposit of 1,000INR (approx. £10).
 This will be returned to you at the end of your stay so long as your room is left in good condition.

 The school is located 5-15 minutes from your accommodation and daily transport is arranged for you for a small extra cost of £2-3 per day.
 Princess Street (the main street in Fort Kochi) has plenty of ATMs, cafes, restaurants, and shops, and is under ten minutes' walk from the volunteer house.